Supernova-Studio/test-exporter/README.md

 - **specialCharString:** A text string containing special characters.
 Default: `"Hello @ world! #$%"`.

 - **urlString:** A text string containing a URL with parameters.
 Default: `"https://example.com/path?param=value"`.

-- **invalidString:** Invalid string (default value is a number).
-This option will not be shown in the UI.

 - **styleFileNames:** Object defining the names of style files to be generated.
 Default:
   - `Color`: `colors.css`